Touch in the Wild

 Vision-Only Baseline: Unclean Erase

-Ours: Reliable Reorientation with Precise In-Hand Info
+Ours: Reliable Reorientation with Precise In-Hand Information

 Vision-Only Baseline: Missed Reorientation